Resources

 - Program BC Hydro

-EV charger rebates for apartments & condos
+EV charger rebates for apartments, condos & townhomes

 BC Hydro’s program hub for multi-unit residential buildings: the EV Ready Plan rebate (up to $3,000), the infrastructure rebate, and the charger rebate.